milanglacier/termint.el/README.md

 ## Bracketed-Paste Mode

 Bracketed-paste mode wraps pasted text in escape sequences, letting terminals distinguish it from typed input.
 In `termint`, control it via `:bracketed-paste-p` in `termint-define`.
 This prevents REPLs from misinterpreting pasted newlines or special characters.
-Most modern REPLs support it, but some may not work perfectly.
+Most modern REPLs support it, making `:bracketed-paste-p t` a generally recommended setting, but some may not work perfectly.
 Test with your setup to confirm compatibility.

 ## Comparison with Other Approaches